Story of Ted Weisgal and Leisure Learning Unlimited

 the 'secret of his success' became a real mystery to me.

-For example, when I would visit Donna Gordon at the Class Factory, she was always taking calls, answering messages, editing the catalogue, paying bills, or writing something.
+For example, when I would visit Deborah at the Class Factory, she was always taking calls, answering messages, editing the catalogue, paying bills, or writing something.
 Our conversations were rarely longer than 5 or 10 minutes.

-But when I visited Alex, he would immediately call me in to his office,
+But when I visited Nicholas, he would immediately call me in to his office,

 find me a chair next to the coed de jour, get me some coffee, rock back with his legs